turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_my_calendar.md

 To query the metadata of any user's calendars, use the `microsoft365_calendar` table.

-**Note:** If not authenticating with the Azure CLI, this table requires the `user_identifier` argument to be configured in the connection config.
+**Note:** If not authenticating with the Azure CLI, this table requires the `user_id` argument to be configured in the connection config.

 ## Examples